RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 ## Integration with Reference Managers

 - [BibDesk Export Templates](https://github.com/dsanson/bibdesk-pandoc-export-templates): drag and drop pandoc-style citations from BibDesk into your document; use pandoc to export formatted reference lists from BibDesk.
-- [zotxt](https://bitbucket.org/egh/zotxt), allowing direct usage of a Zotero library (with [zotxt-emacs](https://bitbucket.org/egh/zotxt-emacs) for completion in emacs)
+- [zotxt]https://gitlab.com/egh/zotxt), allowing direct usage of a Zotero library (with [zotxt-emacs](https://gitlab.com/egh/zotxt-emacs) for completion in emacs)
 - [Zotero Integration Extension](http://baig.github.io/brackets-zotero/): If you miss a Word like workflow working with Zotero where you can just search your Zotero library and insert citations wherever you want, then this extension provides such functionality in [Brackets](http://brackets.io/) for your markdown documents.
 - [Applets for Zotero and Scrivener integration](http://github.com/davepwsmith/zotpick-applescript/) using [Better BibTeX](https://zotplus.github.io/better-bibtex/) plugin's new [Cite as you Write](https://zotplus.github.io/better-bibtex/cayw.html) feature.
 Use in conjunction with this [workflow for integrating Scrivner, Pandoc, Zotero and Marked 2](http://davepwsmith.github.io/academic-scrivener-howto/)
+- [pandoc-wikicite](https://www.npmjs.com/package/pandoc-wikicite) allows to directly reference bibliographic items from Wikidata

 ## Citation Style Language (CSL) with pandoc